mzivic7/endcord/configuration.md

     A single character used to draw pointer in tree drop down menus.
 Pointer is used to designate categories and servers.
 - `tree_drop_down_thread = "<"`
     A single character used to draw thread pointer in tree drop down menus.
+- `tree_drop_down_forum = "◆"`
+    A single character used to draw forum pointer in tree drop down menus.
 - `tree_dm_status = "◆"`
     A single character prepended to DM name in tree drop down, to indicate status: online/away/dnd.
 - `username_role_colors = True`